ludovicocaldara/adg-vector/README.md

 ### Configure and start the React application

-The `app/` directory contains the React application to search cat images.
+The `app/` directory contains the React application to search images.
 Refer to [app/README.md](app/README.md) for the instructions.
 ![cat search app in action](doc/images/cat-search.gif)